 You can access the state interactions from the relevant state dropdown menu (a), or from the little thunder next to the state thumbnail (b) in the transition timeline view.

 You can change screen or container states by adding the corresponding interaction on the UI item you wish.
-You can choose which state to change to (specifically by name, or first, last, next or previous).
+You can choose which state to change to (specifically by name, or first, last, next, previous or previously visited).
 Adding a transition is optional.

 You can also watch the following video tutorials on States: